Asabeneh/30-Days-Of-HTML/readme.md

 </table>
 ```

-The out for the above code
+Try the output of the above code using visual studio code.

 <table>
   <thead>